LetMeR00t/TA-thehive-cortex/docs/thehive_create_a_new_alert.md

 - Unique ID field: if you provide a field name, the result rows will be grouped under each unique value of this field.
 For example, if 5 rows have the value "alert1" in field **my_unique** and 3 rows have "alert2", then by mentioning in the form for parameter "unique" the field name "my_unique", the script will create 2 alerts in TH, one with observables from the first 5 rows (deduplicated) and a second with observables from the 3 other rows.
 - timestamp: you can provide a field containing a valid timestamp value (epoch10 or epoch13) for example _time
 - description: the description of the alert can be taken from the value of a field.
 Provide field name as it is in results
 - title: title of the alert can be taken from the value of a field.
 Provide field name as it is in results.
 It can be a mix so you can use a static string with a field result.
-If you have a field named "title" then you can specify : "My title is $title$"
+If you have a field named "title" then you can specify : "My title is $result.title$"

 *IMPORTANT* fields used to set timestamp, description or title are not removed from results set and pushed to TheHive as artifact or custom fields.